RichardCMason/The-App-Experts---Teaching-Materials/README.md

 # The App Experts - Teaching Materials
 A collection of teaching materials, some of my own design, during my time with the App Experts in London

 The materials are divided by weeks.
-Given here is a brief description of the material covered each week
+Given here is a brief description of the material covered each week.

+Here is the link to the Google Classroom that was used for the class: https://classroom.google.com/c/Mjg5Mzg4ODQ3ODVa

 Week_1: 1.)Python and R programming review.